 Most of the Parent that are concerned “me achi Parenting kar to paa ri hun na!

-They are much more worried about their behavior about their behavior with kids!
+They are much more worried about their behaviour with kids!
 Rather than improving their children!

-- EXPERTANT PARENTS: Parents who values good performance and achievements in life.
+EXPERT PARENTS: Parents who value good performance and achievements in life.
 OUTCOME IS WHAT MATTER TO THEM not because of social eye but Personal nature.
-As a result, they suffer from fear of future.
-Their expectation on kid creates pressure and kid mostly comes turn out be aggressive and violent.
+As a result, they suffer from fear of the future.
+Their expectation on kid creates pressure and kid mostly comes to turn out to be aggressive and violent.

-- Yes, ok!
-Parents: Parents who wants to be in the cool category! who agrees to all terms and demands of kid!
+Yes, ok!
+Parents: Parents who want to be in the cool category! who agrees to all terms and demands of kid!
 Just due to fear of getting rejected by their own kid.
-A result, children become over confident and unrealistic.
+A result, children become overconfident and unrealistic.